ethereum/glados/README.md

 Glados needs a postgres database to use.
 To run a postgres instance locally using docker:

-`docker run --name postgres -e POSTGRES_DB=glados POSTGRES_PASSWORD=password -d -p 5432:5432 postgres`
+`docker run --name postgres -e POSTGRES_DB=glados -e POSTGRES_PASSWORD=password -d -p 5432:5432 postgres`

 This postgres instance can be accessed via `postgres://postgres:password@localhost:5432/glados`.
 This value will be referred to as the `DATABASE_URL`.